-- ActivityFeed.Read Application Read activity data for your organization - 6 Add and remove the activity to audit as required. - Audit Logs audits Azure Active Directory user, group, application, and directory activity.
+- 6 Enter the name of the Azure Active Directory. - 7 Add and remove the activity to audit as required. - Audit Logs audits Azure Active Directory user, group, application, and directory activity.
 A Change Auditor for Active Directory license is required. - Sign-ins: Audits Azure Active Directory user sign-in and sign-in risk event activity.
-A Change Auditor for Logon Activity User license is required. - 7 Click Finish to apply the updates.
+A Change Auditor for Logon Activity User license is required. - 8 Click Finish to apply the updates.